The Statistics Department will accept letter grade or credit for all minor courses for 2020-21 academic year.

 The undergraduate minor in Statistics is designed to complement major degree programs primarily in the social and natural sciences.
 Students with an undergraduate Statistics minor should find broadened possibilities for employment.
 The Statistics minor provides valued preparation for professional degree studies in postgraduate academic programs.

 The Statistics minor consists of a minimum of six courses with a total of at least 19 units.
 There are two required courses (7 units) and four qualifying or elective courses (12 or more units).
-All courses must be taken for a letter grade.
-An overall 2.75 grade point average (GPA) is required for courses fulfilling the minor.
+All courses must be taken for a letter grade, where offered.
+A 2.75 grade point average (GPA) is required for courses fulfilling the minor.

 At least one of the three elective courses should be a STATS 200-level course.
 The remaining two elective courses may also be STATS 200-level courses.
 Alternatively, one or two elective courses may be approved courses in other departments.
 Special topics courses and seminars for undergraduates are offered from time to time by the department and these may be counted toward the elective course requirement.
 STATS 60/160, STATS 195, STATS 199, STATS 298, STATS 299 or any Statistics courses below the 100 level may not be counted toward the minor.